One Saturday afternoon, I spent an entire hour fending off a knife-wielding assailant.

 Why self-defense class is a good thing for travellers

 My takeaway from self-defense class is simple – unless you’re pursuing a particular martial art quite diligently, you are not suddenly going to become Bruce Lee overnight or be able to fend off muggers with aplomb.
 What I think self-defense class does is give you confidence, building the certainty that should you encounter any rough situation, you won’t freeze up and panic in fear, or put yourself in a worse situation.
 Sure, you’ll probably still get robbed anyway, but there is also the fact that you are now more aware, and hopefully that makes you less likely to end up in preventable situations.
 For solo travellers, and especially women travellers who tend to have more issues about personal safety, having this knowledge could be empowering for yourself, and lead to safer travels all around.

 If you are interested in checking out SWEAT!’s self defense classes, right now they are usually conducted every Sunday afternoon from 3.50pm – 4.50pm at SWEAT!’s premises, 150 Cantonment Road, Cantonment Centre #01-03.
 Check out their website www.sweat.com.sg for more details – besides self-defense, they also offer other circuit training and exercise classes – a starter package usually goes at $30 for two trial classes.

-SWEAT! is a sponsor of The Occasional Traveller, and the self-defense class I attended was a complimentary one, thanks to Wai Yee for the opportunity and the photos.
+Thanks to SWEAT! for sponsoring the self-defense class, and to Wai Yee for the opportunity and the photos.